 You have until you file your taxes each year to contribute to the previous year’s Roth IRA.
-This means you have until April 15, 2019 to contribute to your 2018 Roth IRA.
+This means you have until April 15, 2019 (*due to COVID-19 the 2020 tax date has been pushed back to July 15th, 2020) to contribute to your 2018 Roth IRA.

 Can I lose money with a Roth IRA?

 Yes.
 Because Roth IRAs are invested in the market, it is possible that they lose value during an economic downturn.